 Use Prime Factorization to Simplify Problems

 Prime factorization can be a powerful tool for simplifying various mathematical problems.
-For example, when finding the greatest common divisor (GCD) or the least common multiple (LCM) of two or more numbers, prime factorization can make the process much easier.
+As an example, when finding the greatest common divisor (GCD) or the least common multiple (LCM) of two or more numbers, prime factorization can make the process much easier.
 By breaking down each number into its prime factors, you can quickly identify the common factors and multiples.

 Understand the Limitations